More-Wrong/Factorio-True-Nukes/README.md

 This mod aims to simulate most of the real effects of a nuclear weapon, in a Factorio world.
 It models the blast wave and the thermal radiation release, as well as the fireball and crater, and does this at realistic scales for the yields of the nuclear weapons.
 This both makes nuclear weapons more useful, and demonstrates quite how destructive even small nuclear weapons can be.

 The effects modelled are:
  - The thermal radiation: instantaneous energy release, which burns anything its path, causing instant damage in a wide area.
  - The blast wave: a pressure wave, blowing over structures and trees, which ripples out causing damage as it goes.
  - The fireball: vaporizes everything within a certain radius.
  - The crater: formed of an inner and outer section.
 The inner section is a depression, which will slowly fill with water (this behaviour can be toggled in the     settings), and the outer section is composed of turned-over land (modelled by replacing the tiles with landfill).
  - The radiation: modelled as something like the poison effects, but longer lasting, and black.

 ### Graphics
 The graphics and sounds used by this mod are all sourced from MushroomCloud, which is a wonderful mod, which I cannot love enough, however, since Mushroom Cloud does not cope with different sized explosions, all the effects of it are overridden, as such installing will make little to no difference.
 Using it with this mod may overwrite some changes made internally as well.
   - [MushroomCloud](https://mods.factorio.com/mod/MushroomCloud) by Arcitos

+If it bothers you that the larger nuclear detonations are really pixelated, and don't mind the extra VRAM usage, then try [True-Nukes-Graphics](https://mods.factorio.com/mod/True-Nukes-Graphics), which adds a really large version of the explosion, and nothing else.
+It is only there to make that section of the mod optional.

 ### New weapons
 The mod adds three new kinds of nuclear weapon, and changes the existing one.
 These are:
  - Atomic ammunition magazine, for the machine-gun.
 This has a yield of maybe 0.1 tons
  - High Yield atomic ammunition magazine, for the machine-gun.
 This has a yield of maybe 0.5 tons
  - An atomic cannon shell, for the tank.
 This has a yield of ~2 tons
  - High Yield atomic cannon shell, for the tank.
 This has a yield of ~4 tons
  - The base atomic bomb.
 This has a yield of ~20 tons, equivalent to the 'Davy Crockett'
  - A small atomic artillery shell.
 This has a yield of ~500 tons
  - A rocket launched version of the 500 ton yield artillery shell
  - An atomic artillery shell.
 This has a yield of ~1 kiloton
  - A rocket launched version of the 1 kiloton yield artillery shell
  - A Hiroshima grade artillery shell.
 This has a yield of ~15 kilotons, equivalent to the Hiroshima 'Little Boy' explosion
  - A 100kt artillery shell.
 This is equivalent to many real nuclear weapons, and is ridiculously large.

 The cannon shell has the effect of making the tank a viable late-game option, as it can realistically defeat behemoth enemies, although the tank will almost always take some damage from the blast.